lwasser/python-ecology/05-loops-and-functions.md

 of using a programming language like Python, though, comes from the ability to automate data processing through the use of loops and functions.

+#Learning Objectives

+* Learn the basics of a python for loop
+* Learn how to create a function
+* Learn how to loop through a directory of files, to automate processing
+* Understand the basics of conditional (if, then, else) statements
+*

 ##For loops

 Loops allow us to repeat a workflow (or series of actions) a given number of